 In ancient times, most tableware, cooking pots and storage jars were made of pottery.
 In the first century of the Common Era, however, Jews throughout Judea and Galilee used tableware and storage vessels made of soft, local chalkstone.
 The reason for this curious choice of material seems to have been religious; according to ancient halakhah (Jewish ritual law), vessels made of stone can never become ritually impure, and as a result ancient Jews began to produce their everyday tableware from stone.

 The goal of the ‘Einot Amitai Archaeological Project is to shed light on the production and use of chalkstone vessels in the Galilee during the Roman period by conducting archaeological excavations at ‘Einot Amitai.
 The significance of this project, however, reaches far beyond the limited question of chalkstone vessel production and usage in the Galilee, as it touches upon fundamental questions regarding the development of early halakhah and the character of Jewish religion and society in Galilee during the first centuries of the Common Era.
-The project is part of the Institute’s larger Origins of Halakhic Judaism Project which studies archaeological and textual evidence on the origins and subsequent development of ancient halakhah.
+The project is part of the Institute’s larger Origins of Judaism Archaeological Project which studies archaeological and textual evidence on the origins and subsequent development of ancient halakhah.